gitroomhq/postiz-app/CODE_OF_CONDUCT.md

 ## Scope

-This Code of Conduct applies within all community spaces, and also applies when an individual is officially representing the community in public spaces.
+This Code of Conduct applies in all community spaces and when representing the community publicly.
+This includes using official email addresses, posting on official social media accounts, and representing the community at events.
-Examples of representing our community include using an official e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.

 ## Enforcement

 Instances of abusive, harassing, or otherwise unacceptable behavior may be